ShreyasJenner/bad-file-manager/README.md

-# Shitty File Manager
+# Bad File Manager

-A tui-based file manager that somehow manages to work
+A tui-based file manager that somehow manages to work.
+I wouldn't recommend this to anyone in good faith

 Vim-key bindings are used to traverse the menu
 The program spawns a terminal in the directory it is in, when it exits